-IOCL had cash and cash equivalent of Rs.
-1,246.9 crore along with current investments of ~Rs.
-10,379.9 crore (including the current investments under GOI oil bonds) as on March 31, 2024, and sizeable undrawn credit lines.
+IOC had cash and cash equivalent of Rs.
+673 crore along with current investments of ~Rs.
+10,369 crore (including the current investments under GOI oil bonds) as on March 31, 2025, and sizeable undrawn credit lines.
 The company enjoys strong access to the capital markets and high financial flexibility due to its sovereign ownership and strategic importance.
-Besides, the company has investments in the equity shares of ONGC, GAIL, Oil India, which also provide financial flexibility and support the liquidity of the company.
+Besides, the company has investments in the equity shares of ONGC, GAIL and Oil India, which also provide it financial flexibility and liquidity support.
+While the repayment commitments are worth Rs.
+11,000-12,000 crore, they are to be comfortably met through internal accruals.